-About 27 million homes in the U.S. have been built on a crawlspace.
-With 15 to 20 percent of new homes continuing to be built on crawlspaces, the number grows.
-Unfortunately, most of those crawlspaces were built based on old, flawed ideas.
-As a result, many of these homes are suffering from a variety of problems.
-They include excessive moisture (and all that comes with it: mold and mildew, wood rot, corrosion, poor indoor air quality, and insect and pest infestation) and excessive energy loss (cold floors, high fuel bills, and greater wear and tear on HVAC equipment).
+About 27 million homes in the U.S. are built on a crawlspace.
+With 15 to 20 percent of new homes continuing to be built on crawl spaces, the number grows.
+Many crawl spaces develop problems including excessive moisture and all that comes with it: mold and mildew, wood rot, corrosion, poor indoor air quality, and insect and pest infestations.
+They also cause excessive energy loss, cold floors above, higher fuel bills, and greater wear and tear on HVAC equipment.

 Most of these problems are due to one-size-fits-all building codes, cost-cutting construction practices, inadequate waterproofing, and insufficient air sealing and insulation.
-Fortunately, building scientists have revised their thinking about crawlspaces and have devised ways to eliminate or at least minimize the ills associated with crawlspaces.
+Fortunately, building scientists have revised their thinking about crawl spaces and have devised ways to eliminate or at least minimize the issues associated with crawl spaces.
 Codes are changing as well.
-For a full understanding about how to improve your crawlspace, review the pages that follow.

-The practice of building dirt crawlspaces with open vents represents the old way of installing a crawlspace.
-New Crawl Space science debunks this old way of thinking and proves that there are superior, healthier ways.
-Discover how your crawlspace is affecting your indoor air quality and health.
+The practice of building dirt crawlspaces with open vents represents an older way of installing a crawlspace.
+Newer crawl space science debunks this old way of thinking.
+Explore typical crawl space issues and discover how your crawl space may be affecting your health and the indoor air quality of your home.

 To ensure professional installation and superior service we carefully created an international network of over 350 trusted basement contractors.